Note: This fact sheet was updated in February 2024 to reflect application and award dates for the 2025 class of fellows.

 - Candidate’s curriculum vitae (CV)

-- Statements on intent to return to Latin America and most significant scientific contribution
+- Statements on intent to further research career in Latin America and most significant scientific contribution

 - Research proposal

-- 3 letters of reference from individuals familiar with the applicant’s work
+- Three letters of reference from individuals familiar with the applicant’s work

-- Sponsor letter of commitment, and sponsor’s CV
+- Sponsor letter of commitment, sponsor’s CV and current grant funding the sponsoring PI will have during the award period

 - Pew Latin American fellows application site closes